 Interferons are part of the cytokines immune signaling proteins of the body.
 There are several groups of interferons, since they don't just deal with viruses, but other pathogens as well, and the complex inflammatory responses.
 All these different immune factors communicate with each other through their functional genes to achieve the best immune response.
 In the case of viruses, the Interferon 1 and 2 are the most critical to stimulate early on, since it directly competes with viruses (at the cell membrane receptor level), for access to transcription in the nucleus (RNA copying).
 SARS2 is particularly aggressive in blocking the Interferon 1 receptor in favor of it's own passage through the receptor toward the cell nucleus.

-I feel that a biofeedback of the involved immune factors could be helpful in support of a speedy immune response.
+I feel that a biofeedback of the involved immune factors can be helpful in support of a speedy immune response.

 JAK1, STAT1 and STAT2 are part of the intra-cellular response, controlling access to the cell nucleus through the cell membrane.

 Interferon 1 and Interferon 2 or IFR 1 and IFR 2 are the most fundamental factors.
-Type them into the search function of the IMAET System Allergen Profile ( or Reactivity Test) and they will show on the Comprehensive Database window.
+Type them into the search function of the IMAET System Allergen Profile and they will show on the Comprehensive Database window.

 Communicating with the Immune System is possible.
-The details necessary to make a sensible communication possible is at your fingertips with the IMAET data base.
-(Of course it also is still a work in progress !!)
+The details necessary to make an effective communication possible is at your fingertips with the IMAET data base.

-When we're performing a biofeedback with interferon and other immune factors, we are attempting to resonate with the genes expressing these factors.
+When we're performing a biofeedback with interferon and other immune factors, we are resonating with the genes that are expressing these factors.
 This could potentially upregulate their expression for better and quicker function.
 And that pushes the scales towards increasing interferon production and inhibiting virus replication, thus shortening the course and severity of the infection.